 While pugs might look super grumpy, they are one of the most positive dogs in the world.
 There is a reason why pugs are known as clown dogs in the canine world.

 With a funny personality and positive temperament, pugs have a lot of energy they are willing to spend to make you happy and smile.
 Plus, it is their natural desire to keep the owner happy.
-What more can you ask for?
+What more can you ask for from an emotional support animal?

 Cavalier King Charles Spaniel